oiva-johannes/infret/README.md

 # infret
-Search engine for Yle, Ilta-Sanomat and Helsingin Sanomat articles.
+Search engine, recommendation system and an aggregator for Finnish news articles from Yle, Ilta-Sanomat and Helsingin Sanomat.

 ## Instructions for users of Ubuntu.